jennyonjourney/jennyonjourney/README.md

 I am a master student in Statistical Science and have 6+ work experience in many startups and industries.
 Interested in predictive modeling and causal inference.
 Strength in project management.
 I am a self-motivated, well-disciplined and quick learner.

 - 🌱 I’m currently learning Statistics at graduate school in US.
-- 🔭 I’m currently improving my skills regarding python, R, SQL, Airflow.
+- 🔭 I’m currently improving my skills regarding python, R, SQL.

-## 📫 Reach me at
+#### 📫 Reach me at
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/kyungeun-jeon-01059a106)

 <!--